 If you’re a newly licensed real estate agent starting out and need help with your lead generation, this is the comprehensive guide for you.
-In it, I’ll walk you through every strategy of generating leads that I can think of that are commonly used in my market.
+In it, I’ll walk you through every strategy to get real estate leads that I can think of that are commonly used in my market.
 And you know what?
 Some work and some don’t.
 But what doesn’t work might be helpful for someone else in a different market, so I’ve included an overview of all of them.

 A big part of your success as a real estate agent is going to come from the relationships that you build.
 While this might seem obvious, it has a direct impact on your ability to get real estate leads for new agents.
 The more contacts you have, the more likely you are to be privy to a great lead when it comes available.

-Finding leads is all about networking.
+Knowing how to get Real Estate leads is all about networking.
 It’s not going to be easy, but it will be worth the effort.
-You won’t find any “real estate lead gurus” or “real estate lead experts” on this list — because they don’t exist.
+You won’t find any “real estate lead gurus” or “real estate lead experts” on this list because they don’t exist.
 You must work hard to build your network of contacts by attending networking events and parties in your community, talking to your friends and family, and following up with everyone you meet.

 - Agents and brokers who have recently sold a house in your area – If you’re working in a local market, there are likely many real estate professionals who have recently sold homes that are similar to the ones you’d want as a buyer’s agent.
 Ask them for referrals to buyers who might be looking for a home like theirs.

 - Your own past clients – It’s important to follow up with past clients after the transaction is complete and make sure they’re satisfied with the service you provided them before moving on to other prospects.
 Even if they don’t end up buying or selling more homes with you, former clients can make strong connections and refer you to their friends and family.